The Devil Within (manga): Characters

 Tenshi is a foul-mouthed, cigarette-smoking boy that takes the appearance of a young boy in the few first chapters.
 He is Rion's main love interest.
 Before the beginning of the story, Tenshi was raised in an orphanage called "Engaoka", along with Rion.
-Though at a young age, the two fell in love.
+At a young age, the two fell in love.
 However, a family came one day to adopt him and he left the orphanage, breaking Rion's heart.
-After years, he learned where Rion lives, and went to see her, hoping to preclaim his love for her.
+After years, he learned where Rion lived and went to see her, hoping to proclaim his love for her.
 However, along the way, he met Rion's adopted father.
 Realizing that Tenshi would get in the way, Rion's father erased all of Tenshi's memories of her and cursed him into his child form.

-Believing to be a disease, Tenshi's family resented him and he was forced to live by himself.
+Believing him to be a disease, Tenshi's family resented him and he was forced to live by himself.
 When he first met Rion, having no memories of her from the past, he thought she was an annoying, stupid girl.
-After Rion could see his true, adult form, Tenshi believes that Rion holds the key for his "disease" and soon began to date her, not caring that she was forced to pick a fiancé.
+After Rion saw his true, adult form, Tenshi believed that Rion held the key for his "disease" and soon began to date her, not caring that she was forced to pick a fiancé.

 Later in the chapters, Tenshi realizes that he and Rion grew up together in the same orphanage after seeing a picture of Rion as a little girl and a boy that resembles himself.
 After confirming that the boy was him, Tenshi lashed out at Rion, blaming her for everything that happened.

-After Rion explains that it was her father who trapped him in his child form and that Rion's father would change him back if she would sleep with one of her fiancés, Tenshi was shaken with guilt and went to stop her.
+After Rion explained that it was her father who trapped him in his child form and that Rion's father would change him back if she would sleep with one of her fiancés, Tenshi was shaken with guilt and went to stop her.

 Later, he figured out that to stop the shifts in Rion and her fiancé was to have someone they love talk them out of it after he almost had sex with Rion.
 Hoping that would let Rion and himself be together, her fiancés were even more determined to win her heart, much to his dismay.
 But he truly loves Rion and they both want to be each other's first time.